Email Marketing Strategy: 5 Steps to Make Your List Actually Work

 5. Sound Like Yourself

 When someone uses ChatGPT to write their emails and sends out a lightly-edited version, I can spot it within the first few words.
-Honestly, if they can't be bothered to write it themselves, I can't be bothered to read it myself.
+Honestly, if they can't be bothered to write it themselves, I can't be bothered to read it.

 Your authentic voice is what makes your email marketing strategy work.
+Hell, it's what makes your marketing strategy in general work.
 It's what differentiates you from every other business in your space.

 The Bottom Line